dustinwhisman/eleventy-starter/README.md

 open a form for you to create a new repo with all the files from this one.

 - Out of the box, you should have:
-  - [ ] Eleventy configured to build your templates into pages, including a catchall 404 page
+  - [x] Eleventy configured to build your templates into pages, including a catch-all 404 page
   - [ ] Sass support with minimal/brutalist styles ready to go, including dark
     mode
   - [ ] JS bundling with modern/legacy builds